 5. Try a Group Tour: Feeling too lonely??
 Book a cooking class or dine in a local’s home like I did.
 It not only helps in making more friends but also drives away that loneliness!

 6. Know the Cost of a Taxi: Stuck somewhere??
-Too eager to get to your hotel??
 Take a taxi from outside the airport/train stations and make sure you research online beforehand.
 Have the Trenit App downloaded on your phone to check cost of train in Italy.

 7. Save Numbers of your Country’s Embassy: Keep numbers of your country’s Embassy handy.
 I have the number of the Indian Embassy in Rome saved in my phone.
 In case of an emergency, this is not only useful but also calms you down to see your people in a foreign land.
 Also, make sure you have copies of your Passport and Visa with you (just in case).

-9. Keep in Touch with Family: I know solo travel gets lonely at times, especially early evenings (for me).
-Staying in touch with family and friends always helps.
+9. Keep in Touch with Family: I know solo travel gets lonely at times, especially early evenings (for me) so stay in touch with family and friends.
 Let them know where you are, send a picture of yourself, they are waiting to hear from you!

-10. Look Confident: Give the impression that you know.
+10. Look Confident: Give the impression that you know things.
 This helps to avoid people to come near you in the first place.

 Common sense and gut are my strongest suits when traveling alone!

 - Tips for Solo Female Travel in Italy: Look Confident